salesforce/OmniXAI/latest/_sources/index.rst.txt

 license headers whenever you make a commit.
 To add a new explanation method into the library, one may follow the steps below:

 #.
-Choose the task type of the new explainer, e.g., "tabular", "vision" or "nlp".
+Choose the task type of the new explainer, e.g., "tabular", "vision", "nlp" or "timeseries".
 #.
 Choose the explainer type, e.g., "model-agnostic", "model-specific" or "counterfactual".
 #.
 Create a new python script file for this explainer in the specified folder, e.g., it is put
    under the folder "explainers/tabular/agnostic" if it is a model-agnostic explainer for tabular data.